vietnd69/dst-api-webdocs/docs/api-vanilla/updates/api-updates.md

 2. **API Changelog**: For a comprehensive list of all API changes, check the [API Changelog](api-changelog.md) document.

+3. **Mod Release IDs**: For tracking game updates and mod compatibility, check the [Mod Release IDs](mod-release-ids.md) document.

-3. **Discord Server**: Join the [Klei Discord](https://discord.gg/klei) to discuss API changes with other modders.
+4. **Discord Server**: Join the [Klei Discord](https://discord.gg/klei) to discuss API changes with other modders.

 ## Recent API Changes

-### API Version 624447 (August 1, 2023)
+### API Version 627870 (August 22, 2024)
+- Added new mod release ID: `R35_SANITYTROUBLES`
+- Added support for Winona's vine bridges in the Caves
-- Added support for recipes unlocked by skill tree skills
+- Added support for ghosts to float over gaps in the Caves

-- All existing skill tree builder tags have been removed in favor of builder skills
-- Added missing TUNING.ANTLION_DEAGGRO_DIST value
+### API Version 625420 (August 8, 2024)
+- Added new method `AnimState:SetForceSinglePass(bool)` for UIAnims with alpha fades for clients without stencil buffers

 [See complete changelog](api-changelog.md)